rest-for-physics/axionlib/scripts/GetMagneticField_test/README.md

 The scripts in this directory are used to test the implementation of the trilinear interpolation in the `TRestAxionMagneticField::GetMagneticField` method which is used to return the values of the magnetic field components at the specific point in the magnetic field volume given as the input parameter.

+To test and validate the magnetic field routines just execute the command `restRoot -b -q GetMagneticField_test.C`.

 ### Description of files in this directory